 PART V. CRITIQUE OF THE BILL

-Preservation and Conservation of River Ganga: Cleaning the Ganga was one of the cornerstones of Modi’s campaign in the 2014 elections, when he fought and won from Varanasi – one of the holiest sites located on the banks of the Ganga.
+Preservation and Conservation of River Ganga: Cleaning the Ganga was one of the cornerstones of Mr. Modi’s campaign in the 2014 elections. .
 The Ministry of Shipping projects that the NW-1 will carry mostly bulk goods.
 Cargo like cement, iron ore, coal and coal combustion products, crude oil and petroleum products, rock phosphate, timber stone chips, manganese ore and agricultural produce.
 A study done by NEERI a government of India funded research institution shows that the river Ganga is unique in its sediment content that is more radioactive compared to any other river and lake water sediments.
 According to the River activist and economist Dr. Bharat Jhunjhunwala , the dredging activities undertaken will destroy the self-purification capacity unique to the Ganga.
 Despite this, the government is supporting massive work is under way on the Ganges, be it for cruise tourism or cargo transport, to take the nirmal and aviral Ganga' will towards the path of development.

 Threat to River’s Ecosystem: Wildlife researchers have claimed that navigation of heavy ships on the Ganga would be a potential threat to the survival of dolphins in the sanctuary as well as on the entire Bihar and Jharkhand stretch.
 National Waterway 1 (NW1) involves the construction of more barrages along the river, and heavy dredging of silt, so that a width of 45 metres and a depth of 3 metres can be maintained throughout.
 This would enable passage for barges carrying 1,500-2,000 tonnes of cargo which will adversely affect the river’s ecosystem and the endangered Gangetic River Dolphin or the other life in water.

 Slow Growth: The usage had only increased to 0.5% by 2016, according to an FAQ released by the Inland Waterways Authority of India.
-The biggest impediment for the development of IW inland waterways in India is due to less or no development of special economic zones along Ganga and Brahmaputra rivers, there is hardly any presence of industries resulting in no cargo commitments by the private players.
+The biggest impediment for the development of IW inland waterways in India is due to less or no development of special economic zones along the Ganga and Brahmaputra rivers, as there is hardly any presence of industries resulting in no cargo commitments by the private players.

 Land, Law and Employment issues: The NW-1 project that is expected to enable commercial navigation of 1,500-2,000 tonne vessels from Haldia to Varansai would see three multi-modal terminals (MMT) come up at Varanasi, Sahibganj and Haldia at an estimated cost of Rs 1,154 crore.
 However, officials are facing land acquisition and law and order problems in construction.
-The contractors working there is facing problems from locals such as levy demand and jobs.
+The contractors working there are facing problems from locals such as levy demand and jobs.

-Lack of Awareness: What is most significant and serious however is the lack of awareness amongst and lack of consultation with the local people, who should be informed and taken into confidence before any such activities are taken up.
+Stakeholder Consultation: What is most significant and serious however is the lack of awareness amongst and lack of consultation with the local people, who should be informed and taken into confidence before any such activities are taken up.

 PART VI.
 BACKGROUND INFORMATION/REFERENCE DOCUMENTS